 Website

-The NAIH regularly publishes final decisions and opinions on its website.
+NAIH regularly publishes final decisions and opinions on its website.
 All available decisions, opinions and recommendations can be searched by topic and are freely available for the public.
 Considering the engagement with the website and its regular updates with the latest documents issued by the authority, it was decided to create a dedicate part for the awareness raising campaign on this website.

 Following up this decision, besides all relevant up to date information on the activity of the authority and general guidance for data controllers and data processors, such as a 12 bullet-point introductory guidance for the GDPR compliance for controllers, the website was updated and now provides information for SMEs on the GDPR compliance via the form of brochure that has been updated on a regular basis.
 To advertise the STAR II project and the SME hotline the NAIH published an announcement on its website on the launch and operation of the SME hotline on 14.03.2019.

 Additionally, the website was used to further spread information on the progress and results of STAR II and especially on the operation of an SME hotline.
-To this end, the NAIH prepared X press releases on the actual status of the project that were published on the NAIH’s website.
+To this end, the NAIH prepared 2 press releases on the actual status of the project and also 3 information booklets on the SME hotline (so far) that were published on the NAIH’s website.
 NAIH’s website has been considered to be the most appropriate informational platform for the stakeholders of the project as the end-users (i.e. SME representatives) presumably visit the NAIH website for information on recent data protection issues, guidelines and decisions issued by the authority and other information on the activity of the authority.

-Radio campaign
+adio campaign

 The radio campaign was a vital element in reaching out to the target audience – SME representatives.
 Radio as the communication channel, the length of the campaign (one month), and the frequency of broadcasting (two plus one spots per day) were based on the previous positive experience gained in the ARCADES project.